Alternatives to GitHub Actions runners

 RunsOn

 RunsOn (this site) offers 10x cheaper runners.
-Fully on-premise in your private AWS account.
+Fully self-hosted in your private AWS account.

 Ubicloud